 Condition requirement Means of monitoring during period under review Compliance achieved?
-6. The injection of fluids shall be confined to the Mount Messenger Formation, deeper than 1,320 m true vertical depth below ground level.
+3. The injection pressure at the wellhead shall not exceed 115 bar (1,685 psi).
+Review and analysis of injection data.
+Yes 4.
+The rate of injection shall not exceed 687 m3/day (3 bpm).
+Review and analysis of injection data.
+Yes 5.
+The volume of fluid injected shall not exceed 687 m /day.
+Review and analysis of injection data.
+Yes 6.
+The injection of fluids shall be confined to the Mount Messenger Formation, deeper than 1,320 m true vertical depth below ground level.
 Review of Injection Operation Management Plan, well construction log and injection data.
 Yes 7.
 The consent holder shall at all times adopt the best practicable option.
 Assessment of consent holder records and site inspection notices.
 Yes 8.
 Maintain full records of injection data.
 Receipt and assessment of injection data.
 Yes 9.
 Maintain records and undertake analysis to characterise each type of waste arriving on-site for discharge.
 Receipt and assessment of injection data.
 Yes 10.
 The data required by conditions 9 & 10 above, for each calendar month, is required to be submitted by the 15th day of the following month.
 Receipt of satisfactory data by the date specified.
 Yes 11.
 The consent holder shall notify the Chief Executive, Taranaki Regional Council, in writing at least five days prior to the first exercise of this consent.
 Notification received by Council.
 Yes 12.
 The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable freshwater (groundwater or surface water).
 Assessment of injection records and results of groundwater sampling and analysis programme.
 Yes 13.
 The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on freshwater resources.
 Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification.
-Yes 14.
-Lists the range of parameters required to be tested for in the analysis of groundwater samples.
-Implementation of Groundwater Monitoring Programme and assessment of results.
 Yes